momentohq/public-dev-docs/docs/5-guides/1-caching-with-aws-lambda.md

 #### Other languages

-For other languages, you should install the Momento SDK according to the installation instructions (TODO LINK).
+For other languages, you should install the Momento SDK according to the installation instructions.
 Then, refer to the AWS Lambda documentation for building ZIP files for those languages:

 - [Lambda Java deployment package](https://docs.aws.amazon.com/lambda/latest/dg/java-package.html)